Rappster/fromyaml/README.md

 eval(yaml$src())
 ```

-Note that the function body of `from` can also call any function in order to process the object reference
+Note that the function body of `from` can also call arbitrary other functions in order to process the object reference in the desired way

 ```
 x_1 <- 10